-On the basis of what has been brought forth in this essay, I believe it is possible to determine the nature of American spirituality in spiritual scientific terms and to recognize its "tone" or "color," so to speak.
+On the basis of what has been brought forth in this essay I believe it is possible to determine the nature of American spirituality in spiritual scientific terms and to recognize its "tone" or "color", so to speak.

-At times in my work I have called what comes from the North American continent, primarily the US and Canada, "American spirituality" or "experiential spirituality."
+At times in my work I have called what comes from the North American continent, primarily US and Canada, "American spirituality" or "experiential spirituality."
 This is because the American spirit is rather pragmatic, and much of what it produces originates from practical concerns.
 Only over time, with the growing experience of certain approaches and methodologies, is it possible to realize that, in a way, we find more than we bargained for.
 It seems that the spiritual is almost a by-product of "getting things done."
 Getting sober was the main goal of A.A.
 In the process it has become obvious that only vigorous application of the will renders it possible, that is to say rigorous spiritual discipline and work.

-I have experienced very much the same in learning and offering coaching, in the instance of "co-active coaching."58 Much of coaching, especially life coaching or executive coaching, aims at attaining concrete targets-one's own life goals or corporate goals.
-Only through trial and error has it emerged that attaining one's personal goals is more efficient when one honors the full dimension of the human being, including the spiritual dimension.
-Practical and ideal merged once the promoters of many similar approaches realized a holistic approach is also more practical, and discovered with glee the larger dimension of being human.
-Likewise, part of the business world is slowly realizing that executive coaching works best when we seek to reconcile profit with people and planet, and that socially responsible businesses can be not only profitable but also highly enjoyable places of growth for everybody.
-Appreciative Inquiry has shown us what can be freed of human potential and human destiny when we work with deeper awareness, leaderfulness, and appreciation of all individual contributions.
+The author has experienced very much the same in learning and offering coaching, in the instance "co-active coaching."58 Much of coaching, especially life-coaching or executive coaching aims at attaining concrete targets-one's own life goals or corporate goals.
+Only through trial and error, has it emerged that attaining one's personal goals is more efficient when we honor the full dimension of the human being, including the spiritual dimension.
+Practical and ideal merged once the promoters of many similar approaches realized a holistic approach is also more practical, and

+57 See Accelerating Social Change, Chapter 4: Multiscale Logic, heading "Socially Generative Networks" available at https://millenniumculmination.net/accelerating-social-change.pdf discovered with glee the larger dimension of being human.
+Likewise, part of the business world is slowly realizing that executive coaching works best when we seek to reconcile profit with people and planet, and that socially responsible businesses can be not only profitable, but a highly enjoyable place of growth for everybody.
+Appreciative Inquiry has shown us what can be freed of human potential and human destiny when we work with deeper awareness, leaderfulness and appreciation of all individual contributions.